 Are the immigration or police offices open?

-There is just one exception.
-The civil registry will be just opened for marriages and childbirths that were scheduled.
+Furthermore, the civil registry will be also opened for marriages and childbirths that were scheduled.

 But what happens if I had an appointment already scheduled?

 If you had an appointment with any public administration institution, it is now suspended.

 Therefore, any appointment for fingerprinting, return authorization, European Union certificates, or pledge of allegiance for nationality procedures are temporarily canceled.

 This does not mean it is canceled forever.
 Once the situation is normalized again, you will recover your appointment and proceed with your immigration file.